 I trained as an art psychotherapist and I am a member of HCPC and BAAT.
 My way of working as a therapist is empathic, non-judgmental and exploratory: I believe that developing trust and empathy within the therapeutic relationship is fundamental in reaching the therapeutic goal of exploring life, emotions, relationships.
 Whether within art therapy or talking therapy, I consider central the potential of collective creativity and non-verbal communication to repair damage, process traumas and nurture healing, whether this is done by reading images together or by welcoming dreams and free associations into the process.

-I understand the task of psychotherapy as enabling individuals to re-connect with themselves, with people around them and with the different contexts they inhabit.
-Neoliberalism isolates people as individuals, sets them in competition against each other, and make them responsible for their suffering.
-Austerity measures and social cleansing have been damaging lives by destroying communities and deepening segregation.
+I understand the task of psychotherapy as enabling individuals to re-connect with themselves, with people around them, with the different contexts they inhabit.
+Neoliberalism isolates people as individuals, sets them in competition against each other, and blames them for their suffering.
+Austerity measures and social cleansing have damaged lives by destroying communities and deepening segregation.
 Corporate greed has caused environmental disasters on a global scale.
-I see in psychotherapy the potential to counter the effects of neoliberalism: isolation, self-obsession, competition, hatred for yourself and others, disconnection from other forms of life on the planet, both human and other than human.
+I see in psychotherapy the potential to counter isolation, self-obsession, competition, hatred for yourself and others, disconnection from other forms of life on the planet, both human and other than human.
 It can do that by bringing emotions back into our collective life, starting from the interpersonal relationship developed within the sessions.